+Recall also that strips at the boundary of the slice might have a smaller width, in which case we say that the strip is on the boundary of $\Lambda_n$.
+In a similar way, we define the $s$-th $\alpha$-logarithmic horizontal strip as

-We prove the following result regarding long crossings of good cubes inside of $\Lambda_n$: \begin{lemma} Let $d \ge 2$ and $\eps>0$, let $G \in \cG(n,r,d)$ and assume $(1+\eps)r_g \le r =O(r_c)$ and assume $M$ large enough.
+We prove the following result regarding long crossings of good cubes inside of $\Lambda_n$: \begin{lemma} Let $d \ge 2$ and $\eps>0$, and assume $(1+\eps)r_g \le r =O(r_c)$ and assume $M$ large enough.
 Let $\alpha$ be a large enough positive constant.
-Then, a.a.s.\ there exists $c > 0$ such that each $\alpha$-logarithmic strip that is not in the boundary of $\Lambda_n$ of every 2-dimensional slice of $\Lambda_n$ has at least $c \log n$ disjoint long crossings of good cubes. \end{lemma} \begin{proof} As noted after Lemma ~\ref{lem:Pisztorapenrose}, for $M$ large enough, the good cubes of the tessellation stochastically dominate a super-critical Bernoulli site percolation process.
-Observe that the number of slices of $\Lambda_n$ is $O(n^{1/d})$, and also the number of $\alpha$-logarithmic strips inside a slice is $O(n^{1/d})$.
-Hence, by Lemma~\ref{lem:crossingpercolation} applied to every $\alpha$-logarithmic strip, together with a union bound, the probability that at least one strip does not have $c\log n$ long crossings of good cubes is at most $O(n^{1/d})O(n^{1/d}c_2 n^{1/d} e^{-c_3 \alpha \log n})=o(1)$, where we assumed $\alpha$ large enough. \end{proof}
+Then, there exists $c>0$ such that a.a.s., every $\alpha$-logarithmic strip that is not on the boundary of $\Lambda_n$ has at least $c \log n$ disjoint long crossings of good cubes.
+Then, a.a.s.\ there exists $c > 0$ such that each $\alpha$-logarithmic strip that is not on the boundary of $\Lambda_n$ has at least $c \log n$ disjoint long crossings of good cubes. \end{lemma} \begin{proof} By Remark~\ref{rem:domination_largest_component_good_cubes}, for $M$ large enough, the good cubes of the tessellation stochastically dominate a supercritical Bernoulli site percolation process.
+Observe that the number of $2$-dimensional slices of $\mathcal{K}_n$ is $O(n^{1/d})$, and also the number of $\alpha$-logarithmic strips inside such a slice is $O(n^{1/d})$.
+Hence, for $\alpha$ large enough, by Lemma~\ref{lem:crossingpercolation} applied to every $\alpha$-logarithmic strip, together with a union bound, the probability that at least one strip does not have $c\log n$ long crossings of good cubes is at most $O(n^{2/d})c_2n^{1/d} e^{-c_3 \alpha \log n}=o(1)$.
+The lemma follows. \end{proof}